 When you are deciding to sell your business, you check the market to understand what similar businesses sell for.

 It is natural to feel what the market will settle to as some kind of idea of business price equilibrium – value buyers are choosing to pay and sellers accepting.
-This is known as fair market value.

 The business price that a buyer might be willing to pay and a willing seller is going to accept for the business.
 Each party assumes to act in full knowledge of relevant facts, and neither party is under compulsion to conclude the sale.